HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 ### New values moved out of incubator to main section of values.yaml

 === "Containers"
     Values for heartbeat intervals and threshold times are moved from the incubator to the main section.
-If those values are changed in `custom-values.yaml`, adjust them accordingly.
+If those values are changed in custom `values.yaml`, adjust them accordingly.
 For more information, see [Cleanup and Rendition Version Regeneration](../../manage_content/digital_assets/configuration/rendition_version_regeneration_and_cleanup.md).